BahneGork/notenote.link/_notes/11 Notes/The nature of magic item Formulas.md

 ---
-title:The nature of magic item Formulas
+title: The nature of magic item Formulas
 ---
 #thinking
 Main: [[Recipes]]